Director Sales & Marketing

 Domestic Log Market

-Tuticorin is receiving pine logs in containers from South Africa and USA at CIF 91 to 113 USD per metric tonne.
-Green sawntimber is sold around 600 INR per CFT.
+Tuticorin is receiving logs in containers from the USA.
+Green sawn timber is sold at about 590 INR per CFT.

-The July PF Olsen Log Price Index remains at $108.
-The index is currently $11 below the two-year and $14 below the five-year average.
+The PF Olsen Log Price Index dropped $2 to $112.
+The index is currently $7 below the two-year average and $10 below the five-year average.

 Please note these are AWG prices at North Island ports and that South Island prices are commonly lower due to higher port and shipping costs.